-A family’s new lease on life after a 20-year saga
+A family’s new lease on life after a 20-year journey

 Zachary’s life was in jeopardy.
 An 11-year-old from Pahrump, Nevada, he suffered from Fas-associated protein with death domain (FADD) deficiency, an ultra-rare and severe gene mutation characterized by recurrent infections, encephalopathy, cardiac abnormalities, and short life expectancy.